Hindi Language 2 (PG)

 Scope and syllabus

-The course provides students with intermediate knowledge of Hindi and practice of using Hindi in a variety of everyday and more specialised situations, including the understanding and expression of opinions and different points of view.
+The module provides students with intermediate knowledge of Hindi and practice of using Hindi in a variety of everyday and more specialised situations, including the understanding and expression of opinions and different points of view.
 It allows students to interact with Hindi speakers in Hindi and to use original Hindi language sources within the level covered in the course.
 This provides students with a basis to approach research topics relating to Hindi language and the histories, societies and cultures associated with Hindi.